 Parents are made aware of when the Sex education part of RSHE is coming up, this then allows for parents to be given the option of withdrawing from this topic.
 Please see Appendix 1 for the withdrawal form.
-Parents are given a weekly breakdown of what will be being taught such as masturbation or how babies are made etc. If for example a life cycle is being taught through science, parents cannot request the right to withdraw.
+Parents are given a weekly breakdown of what will be taught such as masturbation or how babies are made etc. If for example a life cycle is being taught through science, parents cannot request the right to withdraw.
+We will make it explicitly clear that any science elements of the teaching cannot be withdrawn from.